shpoont/ism/README.md

 # ism
 Interactive Shell Monitor

-__This is a work-in-progress repo for now, wait till the first release.__

 ## Features
-- Collect stats about sucessful and unsuccessful commands, being executed in interactive shell.
+- Collect and display stats about sucessful and unsuccessful commands that are executed in interactive shell.
 - Display notifications when a command is failing too often (e.g. you type "sl" instead of "ls").
-- Display daily work summary on ism startup.

 ## Requirements
 - Only bash is supported for now